HeyFang/Cyklon/README.md

 # Discord bot to display minecraft server stats.

-Currently it has /status command which displays stats with an embed:
+Currently it has /status command which displays live-stats(updates after every 30sec) with an embed:

 <br>
 <img src="./embed.png" width="300">